WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/students.md

 This project looks to improve on LoxCodeR, a way of barcoding stem cells to follow how they differentiate to form other types of cells.

 ### cryo-EM - Software Engineering
 This project looks to report and analyse Big Data cryo-EM workflows and use machine learning to inform future experimental design.
+For more details see [cryoEM project.](student-cryoem)

 ### Capacity Planning (Storage) - Data Science
 This project looks to create models to forecast capacity and create dashboards to demonstrate current usage and help make informed decisions for storage at WEHI.